Active learning for data streams: a survey: Online active learning approaches

 \cite{Loy2012} presented a Bayesian framework that leverages the principle of committee consensus to balance exploration and exploitation in online active learning.
 The aim of exploration is to discover new, previously unknown classes, while exploitation focuses on refining the decision boundary for known classes.
 To address the issue of unknown classes, the framework uses a Pitman-Yor Processes (PYP) prior model \citep{Pitman1997} with a Dirichlet process mixture model (DPMM).
 A DPMM is a non-parametric clustering and classification model that models the data generating process using a mixture of probability distributions.
 Each data point is assigned to a cluster, which is associated with a probability distribution over the classes.
 The number of clusters is modeled using a Dirichlet process, which is a distribution over distributions that allows for an infinite number of clusters but ensures that the number of actual clusters is always finite.
 At each time step $t$, the learner samples two random hypotheses $h_1$ and $h_2$ from the model.
 Then, it computes the posterior probability of the current class $c$ corresponding to $k$, $p\left(c=k \mid \mathbf{x}_t\right)$, for each of the two hypotheses.
 Finally, $h_i\left(\mathbf{x}_t\right)=\arg \max p\left(c \mid \mathbf{x}_t\right)$ is calculated for $i=1,2$.
 The label of the current data point is queried in two cases: first, if $h_1\left(\mathbf{x}_t\right) \neq h_2\left(\mathbf{x}_t\right)$, meaning the two hypotheses disagree, and second, if $h_i\left(\mathbf{x}_t\right)=K+1 \forall i$, where $K$ is the number of currently known classes, meaning the current data point belongs to a new class.
-The DPMM has also been used by \cite{Mohamad2020}, who proposed a semi-supervised strategy for performing active learning in online human activity recognition with sensory data.
-To account for the possibility of dealing with different sensor network layouts, the authors proposed pre-training a conditional restricted Boltzmann machine \citep{Taylor2009,Taylor2006} and used it to extract generic features from the sensory input.
-The instance selection strategy follows a Bayesian approach, in trying to minimize the uncertainty about the model parameters.
-To assess the usefulness of labeling the data point $\mathbf{x}_t$, they measure the discrepancy between the model uncertainty computed from the data observed until the time step $t$ and the expected risk associated with $y_t$.
-This gives a hint of how the current label would impact the current model uncertainty.
-A dynamically adaptive threshold $\Gamma$ is finally used to the determine whether the current expected risk is greater than the current risk.